alyshareinard/100-days-of-code/log.md

 **Thoughts:**  This tutorial came with some background files to process the QR codes, and I think they'll work for barcodes as well -- I'll try that next time.

 **Link to work:**

+### R1D42: March 9, 2020

+**Today's Progress**: Implemented much of the hacking with swift code to my app.
+I am at the stage where I can read barcodes (!!) but I haven't worked out how to handle or displaying them and I'm getting a "UIScrollView does not support multiple observers implementing..." error.
+Next time I should start with https://www.hackingwithswift.com/books/ios-swiftui/saving-and-loading-data-with-userdefaults then circle back and work out how to display the data.
+But I want to do a bit more on the Box Office challenge, so I'm switching to that right now.
+  Worked through Kaggle notebook for the box office challenge -- made a "starpower" column to account for the cast and crew -- for each person I have a dictionary saying how many movies they're a part of.
+For each movie I go through the cast and crew and take the 10 people with the most movie connections and average the number of connections.
+This "star power" value does correlate with revenue.
+More tomorrow.

+**Thoughts:**

+**Link to work:**